sonia-auv/proc_detection/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/sonia-auv/proc_detection/tags).

 ## License

 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details

+## Acknowledgments

+* This repository is highly inspred on [GustavZ repository](https://github.com/GustavZ?tab=repositories) Original part used from this project are still copyrighted by him.
+Such part have been identified in our code.